ed-santiago/social-media-project/README.md

 # Getting Started with Create React App
 This project was bootstrapped with [Create React App].
-For more details on React and how to use Create React App visit https://github.com/facebook/create-react-app.
+For more details on how to start a React project using Create React App, visit https://github.com/facebook/create-react-app.

 ## Project Title
 eworld - social media project